 Applications for the Noxious Weed Trust Fund Local Cooperative funding opportunity are due by January 6, 2020.

 The Noxious Weed Trust Fund grant program provides 50:50 cost-share for herbicides, commercial applicators, and re-seeding mixtures.
+Purchasing chemicals through the state bid is highly recommended.
+If you are unable to do so, please explain why on the herbicide worksheet.
+Herbicide prices may not exceed 15% of state bid.
 Projects will be funded only if matching funds are available from the participating cooperators.
 The maximum grant dollar request is $75,000 per application.
-Administrative costs up to 3% of grant total, maximum of $1,000, are allowed for project coordinators that have not recieved a Special County/Reservation grant.
+Administrative costs up to 3% of grant total, maximum of $1,000, are allowed for project coordinators that have not received a Special County/Reservation grant.

 Participating landowners should have a committed dollar amount for the acres to be treated in the coming year, prior to grant submission.
 This summarized information is used on the Herbicide Worksheet form.
 Prior to submitting an application, project participants should have completed:

-- weed mapping of target noxioius weed infestations (GPS or hand drawn),
+- weed mapping of target noxious weed infestations (GPS or hand drawn),

 - one year of cooperative work within the weed management area, and